 A renowned addiction doctor believes trauma is the underlying cause of drug abuse.
-Dr. Daniel Sumrok doesn’t consider reliance on drugs or alcohol as addiction.
-He says it’s ritualized compulsive comfort-seeking.
-It’s an attempt to relieve the pain of Adverse Childhood Experiences or ACE.
-You can read more about his findings here on Aces Too High.
+Dr. Daniel Sumrok and others don’t consider reliance on drugs or alcohol to be an addiction.

 The Hidden ACE

 Dr. Sumrok believes the traditional drug abuse treatment is wrong.
-It subjects patients to shame and pain instead of healing.
+It subjects people to shame and pain instead of healing.
 Finding a safe and healthy alternative is necessary to end drug and alcohol usage as a form of self-medication.

-The first step in this process is to address the ACE.
-In some cases, the patient is aware of the traumatic experience.
-But, in others, it is unknown and the patient may not have been aware an experience was traumatic.
+Addressing the ACE is an early step in the healing process.
+In some cases, the client is aware of the traumatic experience.
+But, in others, it is unknown, and the client may not have been aware of the traumatic experience.
 There are several reasons why a client may not know that an event was traumatic:

 - The child may have viewed an abusive situation as normal.
 He or she didn’t register the situation as traumatic.

-- Other siblings who experienced the same situation did not react to it in the same way as the patient.
-This can cause him or her to believe their reaction, rather than the actual event, was the problem.
+- Other siblings who experienced the same situation did not react to it in the same way as the client.
+This can cause him or her to believe that their reaction, rather than the actual event, was the problem.

-- The patient didn’t identify an event as traumatic.
-He or she was unaware of how devastating an effect it had
+- The client didn’t identify an event as traumatic.
+He or she was unaware of how the event caused devastation.

-- All trauma doesn’t arise from a single, standalone event.
-It may have been consistent and hidden under a shroud of normalcy.
+- All trauma doesn’t arise from a single, stand-alone event.
+The trauma may have occurred consistently and was hidden under a shroud of normalcy.

 Types of Adverse Childhood Experiences

 Many events can cause childhood trauma.
-Some of these are:
+Some include:

 The incarceration of a family member